HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/quality_checks.rst

 outliers so that they can be investigated.
 If these outliers are found to come from invalid data, further quality checks can be added to remove such cases.
-The resulting site-specific masks are applied on a sequence-bysequence basis to both L2A data (resulting in L2B dataset) and to the
+The resulting site-specific masks are applied on a sequence-by-sequence basis to both L2A data (resulting in L2B dataset) and to the L1B dataset (resulting in L1D dataset).
+The same mask is applied to both L2A and L1B so that they remain consistent with each-other.